Running Glossary: Your Complete Guide To The Lingo Of Runners

 Aid station

-Aid stations help runners to sustain a higher level of performance through topping up their hydration and energy needs, without being weighed down by carrying this nutrition throughout the duration of the race.
+Aid stations help runners to sustain a higher level of performance through replenishing their hydration and energy needs, without being weighed down by carrying this nutrition throughout the duration of the race.
 Food and drinks at an aid station are designed to grab-and-go – and with the right planning and aid station strategy, you can collect what you need without it slowing you down.

 Anaerobic exercise